Check your labels for these ingredients

 Do you take a vitamin tablet, or are you thinking of doing so?
 Whether it’s a turmeric, multivitamin, magnesium, beauty or immunity formula, or any other tablet, there’s a high chance they will include ingredients you wouldn't choose to ingest if you knew about them.

-As we all take a closer look at how we protect our health and the planet, we're here to bring clarity and explain the additives you may not be aware of when choosing your supplements.
-These additives aren't just in cheaper supplements - they're in some of the most well known and expensive brands sold on the high street and online - and they shouldn't be.
+Here are 5 of the most common nasty additives in supplements you may not be aware of when choosing your supplements.
+These additives aren't just in cheaper supplements - they're in some of the most expensive brands sold on the high street and online, and they shouldn't be.